 Romans 6:17-18 “But God be thanked, that ye were the servants of sin, but ye have obeyed from the heart that form of doctrine which was delivered you.
 Being then made free from sin, ye became the servants of righteousness.”

 Does that mean that a Christian never sins?
 No, but I no longer live in and serve sin.
 It no longer dwells in me.
-My relationships to God AND to sin change respectively when I become a Christian.
+My relationships with God AND to sin change respectively when I become a Christian.
 So, when I use the word ‘sinner’ in this study, I am talking about a person who has never been baptized into Christ for the remission of their sins (Galatians 3:27, Acts 2:38).
 Can such a sinner pray?
 Does the Bible ever command such a sinner to pray, to come to Christ or for any other reason?
 If so, what should a sinner pray for?

 Sinners are often encouraged to pray today.
 I hear speakers on other religious television and radio programs frequently telling listeners at home who wish to come to Jesus to bow their heads along with him.
 I’ve been to services where sinners were asked to come down to the front and kneel down at what they call an altar, pray for salvation and invite Jesus into their hearts, to ask for forgiveness of their sins and to become a Christian and pray for the infilling of the Holy Spirit, and so on and so forth…Perhaps that is the practice of the church where you attend.
 In fact, if you were to think back, you might tell me that that was your conversion experience as you would recount it.
 Perhaps someone encouraged you just to open your heart and say a simple prayer, inviting Jesus in to forgive you of your sins and make you a Christian, a child of God.
 But have you ever stopped to really wonder if that’s biblical?
 Does the Bible ever command a sinner outside of Christ to pray to come into Christ?
 Does the Bible ever tell a sinner to pray at all?